-The creation of the Employment Initiatives Officer will greatly expand Derby Homes activity in this area, linked to the Homes Pride campaign.
+The Employment Initiatives Officer is in discussion with other agencies to greatly expand Derby Homes activity in this area, linked to the Homes Pride campaign.
 It is hoped to create new jobs for local people over the next 3 years.
+This work promises to deliver good news over the next 3 months.